Emergence of power laws in hierarchical dynamics on multi-level graphs: Methods

-\subsection{Data}
+We first analyzed the empirical delay distributions using real data, checking whether our theoretical assumptions are consistent with the real observations.
+Then, we performed simulations using real scheduled data on our model to test if it is able to reproduce the real dynamics.

+We also take into account that, according to the Italia rules, if a high-priority agent delay is greater than a threshold value, its priority is downgraded with respect to other high-priority agents, thus remaining bigger than low-priority ones.
+This fact is related to refund policies and we suppose it was introduced to avoid cascade effects.

+\subsubsection{Data}

-To construct a realistic model capable of reproducing delay propagation within railway systems, we collected and analyzed empirical data from the Italian and German railway networks.
-The Italian dataset comprises records from multiple dates in 2023—specifically, September 19, 21, 26, 27, and 28, as well as October 6, 7, 9, 10, 11, and 13—and from a continuous period in early 2025, spanning January 31 to April 3.
-All Italian data were retrieved from the ViaggiaTreno portal \cite{viaggiatreno}.
-Complementary data for the German railway system, covering the months of February, March, and April 2025, were obtained from a publicly accessible online archive \cite{germantrains}.
+We collected and analyzed empirical data from the Italian and German railway networks.
+The Italian dataset comprises records from multiple dates in 2023 --specifically, September 19, 21, 26, 27, and 28, as well as October 6, 7, 9, 10, 11, and 13-- and a continuous period spanning from January 31, 2025, to April 23, 2026.
+All Italian data were retrieved from the \textit{Viaggiatreno} portal (\url{https://www.viaggiatreno.it/}).
+Complementary data for the German railway system, covering the months of February, March, and April 2025, were obtained from a publicly accessible online archive (\url{https://piebro.github.io/deutsche-bahn-statistics/}).

-For the Italian railway network, the ViaggiaTreno platform provides detailed information essential to our study, including train category (which determines priority levels), station-to-station delay times, and geolocation data for all train stations.
-We remapped the original train categories into two aggregated groups: \emph{regular} and \emph{high-speed}, as detailed in \autoref{tabItCategories}.
+For the Italian railway network, the \textit{Viaggiatreno} platform provides detailed information essential to our study, including train category (which determines priority levels) and station-to-station delay times.
+We remapped the original train categories into two aggregated groups: \emph{local} and \emph{high-speed}, as detailed in \autoref{tabItCategories}.
 The priority levels reported are those directly used in our model and are not subject to further aggregation. \emph{EuroCity} and \emph{Frecciarossa} trains are assigned the highest priority, while \emph{InterCity} services receive intermediate priority, and \emph{SFM} (metropolitan services) are designated the lowest priority.
 For the German data set, trains were classified as \emph{high-speed} only if they belong to the \textit{ICE}, \textit{TGV}, or \textit{RJX} classes.
 The impact of freight traffic was considered negligible for the purposes of this study.

-The Italian railway network topology was reconstructed by analyzing train itineraries.
-In total, 2073 stations were identified as active, meaning that each was visited by at least one train per day during the observation periods.
+The Italian railway network topology was reconstructed by analyzing train itineraries: $2\,073$ stations were identified as active, i.e. visited by at lest one train per observation day.